ultimate271/notes/tolkien/akallabeth.md

 more wilful.
 To him Ar-Gimilzôr would have yielded the sceptre rather than to the elder son, if the laws had allowed.

+### The elder son, Tar-Palantir, restores some honour of the faithful, but his brother Gimilkhâd continues to lead the King's men against him
 But when Inziladûn acceded to the sceptre, he took again a title in the Elven-tongue as of old, calling himself Tar-Palantir, for he was far-sighted both in eye and in mind, and even those that hated him feared his words as those